San Bernardino mass shooting

 The CLEAR user interface allows simultaneous searches of public and proprietary databases, and the Web.
 Users can filter unnecessary data by date range, age, and other critical fact distinctions, and entity resolution consolidates and deduplicates search results.
 Like a Google search, the most relevant information to search criteria rises to the top for easy review.

 You can also locate results using incomplete information, such as partial birth records, SSN, license plates, and street names.
-In mapping addresses to people and businesses, CLEAR provides access to underlying source documents, such as utility bills and ownership records.
+In mapping addresses to people and businesses, CLEAR provides access to underlying source documents, such as ownership records.

 Content is enhanced in real time from gateways to current public and proprietary data.
 Information includes consumer and credit bureau data, motor vehicle registration data from 45 U.S. states, and phone data (cellular phones, VoIP, landlines, and pagers) in all 50 states, Puerto Rico and other U.S. territories, and Canada.
 The data includes reverse lookup and caller ID databases, with carrier contact information for subpoena purposes.